 Meta Sarmiento is a Guam-born Filipino living in Denver, CO.
 A rapper, poet, speaker, and educator with over a decade of experience.
 He has worked with, taught, and performed for a culturally and socio-economically diverse set of students & audiences, both locally and globally.

 Meta has performed in a variety of venues: from intimate basement shows, to sold-out theaters.
-Meta has touched stages in the United States, Indonesia, France, and has facilitated workshops for more than 20,000 students.
+Meta has touched stages in the United States, the United Arab Emirates, Indonesia, France, and has facilitated workshops for more than 20,000 students.